DHARPA-Project/kiara.documentation/docs/usage/getting_started.md

 So, let's try that again, this time with alias:

-{{ cli("kiara", "run", "table.import.from_local_file", "path=examples/data/journals/JournalNodes1902.csv", "aliases=my_first_table", cache_key="2nd_run_table_import", max_height=340, extra_env={"KIARA_DATA_STORE": "/tmp/kiara/getting_started"}) }}
+{{ cli("kiara", "run", "table.import.from_local_file", "path=examples/data/journals/JournalNodes1902.csv", "aliases=my_first_table", cache_key="2nd_run_table_import", max_height=200, extra_env={"KIARA_DATA_STORE": "/tmp/kiara/getting_started"}) }}

-And, if everything went right, the ``data list`` command should now be a bit more friendly:
+And, if everything went right, issuing ``data list --all`` command again should now be a bit more helpful:

 {{ cli("kiara", "data", "list", "--all", cache_key="3rd_run_data_list", extra_env={"KIARA_DATA_STORE": "/tmp/kiara/getting_started"}) }}

-One thing that is interesting to note: our 2nd run didn't add a new data item with a new id, all it did as add an alias for the existing one.
-This is because *kiara* is smart enough that it can, in some cases, see that two datasets are the same, and therefor it doesn't need to store the 2nd copy seperately.
+One thing that is interesting: our 2-nd run didn't add a new data item for the table (with a new id), all it did was to add an alias for the existing one.
+This is because *kiara* is smart enough that it can, in some cases, see that two datasets are the same, and therefore it doesn't need to store the 2nd copy seperately.
+Which saves hard-disk space, among other things.

 Another thing of note: *kiara* added an ``@1`` appendix to the alias we specified.
 This is the version of this alias within the *kiara* data store, and it is done automatically, so there is always a 'fixed' name you can use to refer to a dataset.
 If you would save a different table under the same alias, *kiara* would automatically increase the version number for the new dataset.
 You can always refer to a dataset using just the alias string; if you do that, *kiara* will pick the latest version that was stored under that alias.

-Now that our table is safely imported, let's have a look at the metadata *kiara* has stored for this specific item (we could also use the id in the following command, btw):
+Now that our table is safely imported, let's have a look at the metadata *kiara* has stored for this specific item (we could also use the id in the following command, by the way):

 {{ cli("kiara", "data", "explain", "my_first_table", max_height=320, extra_env={"KIARA_DATA_STORE": "/tmp/kiara/getting_started"}) }}